Updated: Dec 12, 2021

 With over a dozen parks and beaches to serve the city of nearly 150,000 people, Scalzi Park is among Stamford’s finest open spaces.

-With multiple ball-fields including Paul J. Cubeto Stadium, tennis courts, paved and unpaved foot paths, dedicated bike lanes, a dog park, picnic areas, multiple public restrooms and ample parking, Scalzi Park packs them in!
+With multiple ball-fields including Paul J. Cubeto Stadium, tennis courts, paved and unpaved foot paths, dedicated bike lanes, a dog park, picnic areas, multiple public restrooms and ample parking, Scalzi Park is where Stamford spends it's summer.

 In a week when we saw all three of our children, my fiancée Guy and I felt that a Covid test was in order before we took our masks off around our parents.
 Pulling into the Scalzi lot at 7 AM, 90-minutes before the first nostrils get wiped, there were only four other cars.
 Which I saw as more proof of Guy’s predilection to be unnecessarily early.